AntonJonsson94/the-movie-database-project/README.md

 cd the-movie-database-project

-### The use this code to install all neccessary packages:
+### Then run this code to install all neccessary packages:

 npm install